auzzie13/quizHomework/README.md

 # Description

-A timer-based quiz application that stores high scores client-side.
+A timer-based quiz application that stores high scores client-side, using local storage.

 # User Story